Nachida08/SnakeMAGs/README.md

 # License
 This project is licensed under the CeCILL License - see the [LICENSE](https://github.com/Nachida08/SnakeMAGs/blob/main/LICENCE) file for details.

-Developed by Nachida Tadrent at the Insect Biology Research Institute ([IRBI](https://irbi.univ-tours.fr/))
+Developed by Nachida Tadrent at the Insect Biology Research Institute ([IRBI](https://irbi.univ-tours.fr/)), under the supervision of Franck Dedeine and Vincent Hervé.